-Inpatient Hospital dialysis treatment is a Medicaid benefit at in-network DRG Hospitals for eligible recipients who are Inpatients only in those cases where hospitalization is required for:
+Inpatient Hospital dialysis treatment is a Medicaid benefit at in-state DRG Hospitals for eligible recipients who are Inpatients only in those cases where hospitalization is required for:

-- a. an acute medical condition for which dialysis treatments are required; or - b. any other medical condition for which the Medicaid Program provides payment when the eligible recipient receives regular maintenance treatment in an Outpatient dialysis program; or - c. placement or repair of the dialysis route ("shunt", "cannula").
+- an acute medical condition for which dialysis treatments are required; or - b. any other medical condition for which the Medicaid Program provides payment when the eligible recipient receives regular maintenance treatment in an Outpatient dialysis program; or - c. placement or repair of the dialysis route.